Department of Dance

 1. For the Foundational First-Year Courses, a GPA of 3.00 (B) or higher must be maintained.

-3. For the B.F.A. in Dance Performance and Choreography and are also candidates for the PreK-12 Dance Education Concentration, must have an overall GPA of 2.75 and a GPA of 3.00 (B) in the major.
+2. For students in the B.F.A. in Dance Performance and Choreography, as well as students who are candidates for the PreK-12 Dance Education Concentration, a 3.00 GPA in Dance major courses must be maintained.
 Students whose GPA falls below this minimum requirement will automatically lose all scholarship awards.
 Once students have re-established an overall GPA of 2.75 and a GPA of 3.00 in the major, the remainder of their scholarships from that date forward to graduation will be reinstated.

-6. Annual scholarship renewal evaluation by the Department of Dance faculty.
+5. Annual scholarship renewal evaluation by the Department of Dance faculty.

 Dance Courses